 The Main Components of Spousal Support

 A standard spousal support settlement has three main elements.
-These are the amount per month, the duration (number of months), and the criteria for termination (what will end the support).
+These are the amount per month, the duration (number of months), and what will end the support.
 Oregon spousal support orders must be written to end upon the death of the payer.
-While it is rare and can be legally complicated, divorce settlements have additional factors which would trigger the end of the support.
+While it is rare and legally complicated, divorce settlements have additional factors which would trigger the end of the support.

-You will also want to specify the manner of payment, day of month to be paid, and life insurance for the payer that covers the remaining amount of the support.
-In some circumstances, spouses may negotiate to do a one-time lump sum “property settlement payment” in lieu of paying monthly spousal support.
+You will want to specify the monthly payment date and manner of payment.
+You will also establish life insurance for the payer that covers the remaining amount of the support.
+In some circumstances, spouses may negotiate to do a one-time lump sum “property settlement payment” in lieu of monthly payments.

 The Factors Considered in Oregon Spousal Support

 There are several factors the courts consider when making a spousal support ruling.
-The main factors that are relevant to all three types of support (transitional, compensatory, and maintenance) are summarized as:
+The main factors that are relevant to all three types of support (transitional, compensatory, and maintenance) include:

 - the length of the marriage